metamath/lamp-guide/docs/11/index.md

 This antecedent of this latest new statement is still not exactly the same as the goal antecedent, but it's very close.
-It's likely the tool can easily complete that, so let's create a new statement based on the one we just created but has the *exact* same antecedent as the goal.
+It's likely the tool can easily complete that, so let's create a new statement based on the one we just created but it has the *exact* same antecedent as the goal.

 > Select the latest new step with this (long) statement: